ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 Here are two samples of the `set-backend-service` policy, where the first is accepted and the second is not:

+---

+In API Management, there are several methods to configure the backend service.
+I prefer creating a separate backend entity within the API Management service to manage the service URL and other settings, such as authentication.
+This approach makes the backend configuration reusable, easier to maintain, and it is also validated by various [Azure Policies](https://learn.microsoft.com/en-us/azure/api-management/policy-reference#azure-api-management).

+We’ll introduce a rule to validate the use of backend entities:

+_The `set-backend-service` policy should use a backend entity (by setting the `backend-id` attribute) to make the backend configuration reusable and easier to maintain._

+Here are two samples of the `set-backend-service` policy: the first is valid, and the second is not:

 ```xml
 <!-- Good -->
 <set-backend-service backend-id="test" />